AzumattDev/OdinsQOL/README.md

 * Iron chest rows defaulted to 4
 * Display Fermenter progress on hover
 * Centered the clock on the screen.
+* ShowBuildings under MapDetails now determines buildings are painted on the map.
+This allows for map details to be on, and show carts without buildings showing on the map.
+Previously this was a dead config (not sure why).
+* MapDetails default value is now false
+* Remove some unused code.
+Fixed some wording.
 #### 0.8.7
 * Mimic FastLink v1.1.0 update.
 Allow prompting for password still.
 Disable GUI when in loading screen.
 * Add config option to disable the portal hover tag (thanks to @wackymole)